SuperTux88/gentoo-overlay/README.md

   * Same as upstream, with additional `modemmanager` USE flag
 * gnome-extra/gnome-tweak-tool
   * Same as upstream, with additional `gnome-shell` USE flag
+* kde-plasma/breeze
+  * Same as upstream, with additional `kde-cli-tools` USE flag
 * media-libs/libshout-idjc
   * needed for media-sound/idjc-9999
 * sys-apps/skiller-ctl